Mariners vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna will look for his ninth straight game with a hit in this contest.
-During his last 10 games he is hitting .325 with a double, five home runs, six walks and seven RBI.
+- Acuna has recorded a base hit in nine games in a row.
+In his last 10 outings he is batting .317 with two doubles, five home runs, five walks and six RBI.

 Acuna Recent Games